arjunan-k/Medical_Insurance/README.md

 # PROJECT OVERVIEW
 Health insurance costs have risen dramatically over the past decade in response to the rising cost of health care services and are determined by a multitude of factors.
 Let's look at the cost of healthcare for a sample of the population given age, sex, bmi, number of children, smoking habits, and region.

-The purpose of this project is to determine the contributing factors and predict health insurance cost by performing exploratory data analysis and predictive modeling on the Health Insurance dataset.
+The purpose of this project is to determine the contributing factors and predict health insurance cost by performing exploratory data analysis using Tableau and predictive modeling on the Health Insurance dataset.
 This project makes use of Numpy, Pandas, Sci-kit learn, and Data Visualization libraries.

-<b>Overview:</b> <br>
+**Overview:**
-• Seek insight from the dataset with Exploratory Data Analysis <br>
+* Seek insight from the dataset with Exploratory Data Analysis using Tableau
-• Performed Data Processing, Data Engineering and Feature Transformation to prepare data before modeling <br>
+* Performed Data Processing, Data Engineering and Feature Transformation to prepare data before modeling
-• Built a model to predict Insurance Cost based on the features <br>
+* Built a model to predict Insurance Cost based on the features
-• Evaluated the model using various Performance Metrics like MSE, MAE, RMSE, RMSLE and R2<br>
+* Evaluated the model using various Performance Metrics like MSE, MAE, RMSE, RMSLE and R2

 # DATA DESCRIPTION
 1. age: age of primary beneficiary